Skip to Content

 Safety Tips to Prevent Dog Bites

-If you or someone you know is a dog owner, precautionary measures can be taken to lower the risk of a dog bite injury.
-According to the Centers for Disease Control and Prevention, these include:
+If you or someone you know owns a dog, proactive safety measures can help reduce the chance of bite-related injury.
+According to the Centers for Disease Control and Prevention, important prevention tips include:

 • Never leaving a dog alone with infants or young children